distributeaid/docs/needs-assessment/collections.md

 ## What's in a collection

-A **collection** is one of Strapi's three content-types (formally called a _collection-type_).
+A **collection** is one of Strapi's three content-types (formally called a _collection type_).
 It contains fields that define the data structure for that collection.
 Fields can be added when creating the collection or later during edits and updates.

 ### Viewing a Collection
 To view a collection in Strapi: